Ken Patera: Return to World Wrestling Federation (1979–1981)

 In fall of 1979, Patera returned to the WWWF which was now called the World Wrestling Federation (WWF).
 He won the WWF Intercontinental Championship on April 21, 1980 in New York City defeating Pat Patterson.
-Patera would become the second champion ever to hold the title.
+Patera would become the second Intercontinental champion.
 He dropped the title to Pedro Morales on December 8, 1980.
+At the height of his career, in 1980, he simultaneously held the WWF's Intercontinental Championship, and the NWA Missouri Heavyweight Championship, two very prestigious titles of that era.

 Various promotions (1976–1984)

 While during his time in the WWWF/WWF, Patera worked in various territories.
 In 1976, he worked for NWA Tri-State Wrestling and won the Brass Knuckle Championship.
 During this time Patera worked in Toronto from 1977 to 1981, Central States from 1983 to 1984, Montreal from 1983 to 1984 and St. Louis from 1980 to 1984.
 He won the NWA Missouri Heavyweight Championship twice.

+Japanese promotions (1973, 1977–1984)

-In 1977, he made his debut in Japan for All Japan Pro Wrestling.
+In 1973, he made his debut in Japan for International Wrestling Enterprise.
+Then in 1977, he worked for All Japan Pro Wrestling.
 In 1980, he made his debut for New Japan Pro Wrestling losing to Antonio Inoki.
 He did two more tours for New Japan in 1981, and 1984.